nathanjhood/OrfanidisBiquad/README.md

 ![Workbench](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Bypass%20(coded%20by%20StoneyDSP).png)

 For any Reaktor Core builders in attendance - you will see some structures in this write-up that are not in accordance with Reaktor Core's processing paradigm, particularly with respect to feedback macros and handling.
 The writer has assumed that readers have (practically) no interest in Reaktor Core itself, and are primarily here for the theory and possibly the C code.
 Thus, I have intentionally mis-used Reaktor's feedback handling purely for the sake of the visual demonstrations ahead, which I believe are very clear, even for non-Reaktor users.
-To create safe versions of these macros, please use the factory "z-1fdbk" non-solid macro for all unit delays, and ideally add an SR bundle distribution.
+To create safe versions of these macros, please use the *non-solid* factory "z-1 fdbk" macro for all unit delays, and ideally add an SR bundle distribution.

 For any readers unfamiliar with Reaktor Core, please keep in mind that signal flows from left (input) to right (output).
 In addition to the basic math operators connecting inputs to outputs (grey), we have a few macros (blue) that may raise queries - this symbol legend may help fill in a few blanks;